Course Title: Renewable Electrical Energy Systems

 Objectives/Learning Outcomes/Capability Development

-At undergraduate level this course develops the following Program Learning Outcomes for
+At undergraduate level this course contributes to the following Program Learning Outcomes for students who commenced their program prior to 2023:

 - 1.3 In-depth understanding of specialist bodies of knowledge within the engineering discipline.